Georgia Deer Season 2023 [All You Need To Know!]

 • Those without smartphones may check in within 24 hours via phone or online and write down their confirmation number to include with their harvest report.

-Penalties associated with GA Deer Season
+Penalties associated

 In the event of a violation of Georgia’s hunting restrictions, out-of-state hunters from other WVC member states may face the same penalties as Georgians.